microsoft/FigmaSharp/README.md

-# FigmaSharp
+# FigmaSharp – Create apps with Figma

 > Here at Microsoft we ❤️ [Figma](https://www.figma.com/).
 We use it for everything and anything.
 So much so, we thought why not use it to actually implement our user interfaces?
 Sounds crazy enough to work.
 Let's give this a go.

 ![Banner for FigmaSharp](.github/banner-light.png)

-FigmaSharp converts Figma documents into .NET objects and provides the tools to turn them into working native UI views.
+FigmaSharp converts Figma documents into .NET objects or code to turn them into working native UI.
 Free and Open Source software under the [MIT LICENSE]().

 [![Build Status](https://travis-ci.org/netonjm/FigmaSharp.svg?branch=master)](https://travis-ci.org/netonjm/FigmaSharp)